-Elmore Leonard was born in New Orleans, Louisiana, but moved to Detroit, Michigan, with his family when he was 9 years old.
+Elmore Leonard was born in New Orleans, Louisiana, in 1925, and moved to Detroit, Michigan, with his family when he was nine years old.
 After high school, he joined the Navy and then returned to Detroit for college.

 After college, he worked in advertising and did writing on the side.
 Eventually he was able to quit his job and write for a living.
 He wrote novels and short stories.
 His early works were mostly Westerns.
 Later on, he wrote a lot of crime fiction.
 He also wrote screenplays.
 Many of his novels and short stories were turned into movies .